lunagarigen/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In the context of coding, this means that writing clean, concise, and easily understandable code is a hallmark of advanced skill.
 It emphasizes the importance of clarity over complexity, advocating for solutions that are maintainable, scalable, and avoid unnecessary abstractions.
 Remember, code is read far more often than it's written, so strive to make it simple and intuitive for your future self and your collaborators.
 The best code is not only functional but also self-explanatory and minimalistic.

+# 2024-01-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the realm of coding, this translates to designing and writing clean, maintainable code that's easy to understand and extend.
+Always strive for simplicity in your solutions; avoid unnecessary complexity.
+A program that's simple, well-structured, and efficient often outlives and outperforms one riddled with intricate, hard-to-decipher logic.
+Remember, code is read far more than it's written."